 Though she has influenced many aspects of the design in the renewed spaces at The Manor, even going as far as custom designing furnishings from her own sketches when a space required a unique focal piece, her value to the renovations run far deeper.
 As a project manager, Keri oversaw all aspects of the coordination, scheduling and execution of tasks for all contractors and tradesmen whose combined work was needed to accomplish the wide-scale changes.
 From negotiating with vendors, ordering and securing the delivery of everything from sconces to seating, and so much more, she ensured that every detail was administered.

-Anyone that meets Keri, especially in the midst of her seeing a project through, will undoubtedly come to believe that it is a business that is fully in her heart and mind as much as it is in her blood.
-Her grandfather, Harry Knowles, who has over six decades packed with business accomplishments behind him, has expressed his great pride in her being part of the business and being able to collaborate with her throughout the renovation process.
-But as he will tell you, it is a business that requires endless dedication, sacrifice and hard work.
+Anyone who meets Keri, especially in the midst of her seeing a project through, will undoubtedly come to believe that it is a business that is fully in her heart and mind as much as it is in her blood.
+Her grandfather, Harry Knowles, who had over six decades packed with business accomplishments under his belt, expressed his great pride in her being part of the business and being able to collaborate with her throughout the renovation process.
+But as he would’ve told you, it is a business that requires endless dedication, sacrifice and hard work.
 Commitment is vital to success.
-Even his frequent refrain to his children and grandchildren has consistently been “If you don’t love it, don’t do it.”
+Even his frequent refrain to his children and grandchildren had consistently been “If you don’t love it, don’t do it.”
 Keri is doing it.
 And doing it successfully.
-That perhaps more than anything speaks volumes about her commitment and the achievements she has made through the renovation process and beyond.
+That perhaps, more than anything, speaks volumes about her commitment and the achievements she has made through the renovation process and beyond.

 The future vanguard of the business, grounded in tradition, but fed by a new enthusiasm and progressive outlook of another generation, savvy to the best of today’s hospitality, culture, and design are already hard at work preparing for the continued legacy and success of The Manor, to bring even greater experiences to our guests.